eliasbagley/eliasbagley.github.io/_posts/2016-12-03-reverse-engineering-instagram-api.markdown

 Let's break out the big guns then.
 [Frida][frida-url] is a tool that allows you to inject JS into the running process and sniff or modify memory, function arguments, and return values.

-Here's the Frida script that I used:
+Here's the Frida script that I used, modified from the Frida docs and the folks [here][ctf-url] which did the hard dissasembly work to find the actual function we need to hook:

 ```python
 import frida, sys